dannyvernals/check-charm-version/README.md

-# Tools to analyse juju charms
+# Tools to analyse contrail juju charms

 ## diff-charm-versions
 Find the github commit hashes of Contrail components in the juju charm store.